-- Facing the machine, grasp the bar with an underhand grip, approximately shoulder width.
-Then sit on the bench. - Position your knees directly under the seatback and sit upright with your arms extending upward. - Maintain good spinal alignment, chest lifted, abs tight and maintain a very slight arch in your lower back.
+- Facing the machine, grasp the handles with an underhand grip. - Position your knees directly under the seatback and sit upright with your arms extending upward. - Maintain good spinal alignment, chest lifted, abs tight and maintain a very slight arch in your lower back.

-Initiate the movement by pulling your shoulder blades down and together while simultaneously drawing your elbows downward to the front, and then back toward the sides of your body.
+• Initiate the movement by pulling your shoulder blades down and together while simultaneously drawing your elbows downward to the front, and then back toward the sides of your body.

-- At the end of the motion, your arms should be drawn near your sides (although may not be touching your sides), your shoulder blades should be fully depressed toward your hips and your forearms must be upward in line with the direction of the cables (not forward) - Slowly return to the starting position allowing your arms and shoulder blades to move fully upward, without relaxing the muscles.
+- At the end of the motion, your arms should be drawn near your sides (although may not be touching your sides), your shoulder blades should be fully depressed toward your hips and your forearms must be upward in line with the direction of the cables (not forward). - Slowly return to the starting position allowing your arms and shoulder blades to move fully upward, without relaxing the muscles.